Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Stephen:** And this is all stored in the database, so the system administrator Jennifer, when she went to go back up the database, we envision this to be outside the system, so that she would shut down the system...

-**Janice** We would actually like the system administrator within the system to have a button that says “backup system”
+**Janice:** We would actually like the system administrator within the system to have a button that says “backup system”

 **Stephen:** So just make it…  So then, would you like to… be able to schedule on a regular basis or just always the system